younesbram/local-music-downloader/README.md

 This is for research purposes only - Younes Brahimi \
 By the way, https://chromewebstore.google.com/detail/soundcloud-likes-to-playl/nkndddcbofchmjogahmikkapkaoglkoh to turn your soundcloud likes into a playlist.

-\n P.S Youtube premium cookies.txt will allow you to download it with 256 higher quality
+P.S Youtube premium cookies.txt will allow you to download it with 256 higher quality